 - Do not link to an application using OAuth authentication, unless you trust all code in the application to behave itself at all times.
 OAuth consumers are a potential security risk to the applications that they are linked to because of the ability to impersonate users.
 If your server is compromised, the data there and on linked servers is at risk.

-- When updating older application links (that perhaps used Trusted Apps authentication) to use OAuth, 3LO is used by default, but you need to explicitly enable 2LO using the check box in the application link configuration settings.
+- When updating older application links (that perhaps used Trusted Apps authentication) to use OAuth, 3LO is enabled by default, but you need to explicitly enable 2LO using the check box in the application link configuration settings.

 - Trusted applications are a potential security risk.
 When you configure Trusted Applications authentication, you are allowing one application to access another as any user.
 This allows all of the built-in security measures to be bypassed.
 Do not configure a trusted application unless you know that all code in the application you are trusting will behave itself at all times, and you are sure that the application will maintain the security of its private key.